-Hard to believe it's been a decade since Dallas hosted the NHL All-Star Game.
+Hard to believe it's been 12 years since Dallas hosted the NHL All-Star Game.

 It was an experience I'll never forget.

 The League's production honchos came up with the crazy idea of creating a true spectacle for the opening sequence of the TV broadcast.
 I had no idea what it would look like, and needless to say I had my doubts, especially when I learned I'd have to climb to the rafters of American Airlines Center, walk out on the catwalk above the arena floor (ice) hundreds of feet up, strap on a safety harness, climb over the railing and be lowered on to a floating platform.

 Once on the platform I had to attach my safety harness to a locking mechanism, just in case (god forbid) something happened and we went tumbling below.
 A hole was cut through through the back of my Stars jersey to allow the harness strap to be secured.